rsByteShark/InterceptorProxy/README.md

 ## Setting up enviroment

-**Important Note**: Remember to never tunneling important data through InterceptorProxy and don't use you `daily-use` sources such as your personal web browser cause this may create some serious security vulnerabilities.
+**Important Note**: Remember to never tunneling important data through InterceptorProxy and don't use your `daily-use` sources such as your personal web browser cause this may create some serious security vulnerabilities.
 It is highly recommended to download separate web browser with it's own certificate storage (for example Firefox Developer Edition) that you will use for testing.

 ### Firefox browser as a source